Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Download queue
 - Add Games and Applications outside GOG, Epic Games and Amazon Games
 - Define your categories to organize your collection
+- Automatic genre detection and filtering for your library

 ## Planned features